arduino/docs-content/content/arduino-cloud/01.getting-started/09.arduino-cloud-for-education/content.md

 ![Shared Space settings](assets/shared-space-settings.png "Shared space settings")

-Here you can edit your displayed name or change the logo.
+Here you can edit for example your displayed name or change the logo of your Space.

 ### Invite Members Into Your Space